felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

    - Follow the link in the email to reset your password.

 4. **Viewing Routes**
-   - Once logged in, you’ll see a map with an **optimized waste collection route**.
+   - Once logged in, you’ll see a map with an **optimised waste collection route**.
    - Tap **“Start Journey”** to begin the route guidance.

 5. **Logging Waste Collection**
    - In the app, input the **waste volume** at each stop.
-   - This data is sent to the backend for analytics and future route optimizations.
+   - This data is sent to the backend for analytics and future route optimisations.

 ---